burakaliu/compressor_tauri/README.md

 ![License](https://img.shields.io/badge/license-Apache%202.0-green)
 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS%20%7C%20Linux-lightgrey)

-**Stretta** is a simple, fast, and intuitive desktop application for compressing images while maintaining quality.
-Built with modern web technologies and Rust, it offers a beautiful user interface with powerful compression capabilities.
+**Stretta** is a simple, fast, private, and intuitive desktop application for compressing images.
+Built with Rust, Tauri, React, Vite, Tailwind, and shadcn/ui.
+It does everything you could want an image compressor to do.
+If it doesn't, let me know and I'll add whatever you want.
+If you find any bugs, let me know.
+This was just a simple side project to learn Rust but I can continue expanding it if anyone finds it useful.
+The rest of the readme is AI slop

 ## ✨ Features